Tonic-clonic (convulsive) seizures first aid

 • Time how long the seizure lasts

-• Aid breathing by gently placing them in the recovery position once the jerking has stopped (see picture)
+• Once the jerking has stopped, help their breathing by gently placing them in the recovery position (see below)

 • Stay with the them until they are fully recovered